All gas powered ATVs will have at least one spark plug, if not two, and will need to be replaced.

 A bad spark plug will keep an ATV or side by side from starting.

-A bad spark plug will make an ATV not idle right or even backfire.
+A bad spark plug will make a engine not idle right or even backfire.

 If your ATV has any running or starting issues, one of the first things you should replace are the spark plugs.